 Navigating this website

-I would like to thank O. Vidal, A.-M. Boullier, A. Verly, B. Gardonio, F. Bernier, L. Airaghi, E., Lewin, S. Guillot, S. Schwartz, M. Munoz, E. Janots, K. Malamoud, J. Braun, (ISTerre Grenoble) N. Riel (Durham University) M. Engi, J. Hermann, D. Rubatto, M. Burn, A. Berger, M. Tedeschi, A. Vho, E. Kempf and F. Guintoli (University of Bern) C. Loury, Y. Rolland (GeoAzur Nice) T. Raimondo (University of South Australia) E. Duesterhoeft and R. Bousquet (Kiel University) C. Martin (American Museum of Natural History) E. Grosch (University of Bergen) C. de Capitani, L. Frantz (University of Basel) A. Pourteau, R. Oberhänsli (University of Potsdam) S. Centrella (University of Münster) F. Guillot, M. Dupuis (Université de Lille) A. Robert (Université de Toulouse) B. Dubacq, P. Agard, M. jentzer (ISTEP Paris) V. De Andrade (NSLS II Brookhaven) M. Zucali (Univeristy of Milano) D. Waters (University of Oxford) G. Ortolano (Catania University) for help, suggestions, comments, data and/or collaborations in order to develop and test XMAPTOOLS.
+I would like to thank O. Vidal, A.-M. Boullier, A. Verly, B. Gardonio, F. Bernier, L. Airaghi, E., Lewin, S. Guillot, S. Schwartz, M. Munoz, E. Janots, K. Malamoud, J. Braun, (ISTerre Grenoble) N. Riel (Durham University) M. Engi, J. Hermann, D. Rubatto, M. Burn, A. Berger, M. Tedeschi, A. Vho, E. Kempf, T. Bovay and F. Giuntoli (University of Bern) C. Loury, Y. Rolland (GeoAzur Nice) T. Raimondo (University of South Australia) E. Duesterhoeft and R. Bousquet (Kiel University) C. Martin (American Museum of Natural History) E. Grosch (University of Bergen) C. de Capitani, L. Frantz (University of Basel) A. Pourteau, R. Oberhänsli (University of Potsdam) S. Centrella (University of Münster) F. Guillot, M. Dupuis (Université de Lille) A. Robert (Université de Toulouse) B. Dubacq, P. Agard, M. jentzer (ISTEP Paris) V. De Andrade (NSLS II Brookhaven) M. Zucali (Univeristy of Milano) D. Waters (University of Oxford) G. Ortolano (Catania University) C. R. Cioffi (University of São Paulo) for help, suggestions, comments, data and/or collaborations in order to develop and test XMapTools.